Braves vs. Yankees: Betting Trends, Records ATS, Home/Road Splits

 Braves vs. Yankees: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Gleyber Torres and the New York Yankees hit the field against Matt Olson and the Atlanta Braves on Tuesday at 7:20 PM ET at Truist Park.
+Matt Olson and the Atlanta Braves square off against the New York Yankees and starter Randy Vasquez on Wednesday at 7:20 PM ET at Truist Park.

-The favored Braves have -210 moneyline odds against the underdog Yankees, who are listed at +170.
-The total for the game is set at 10.5 runs.
+The favored Braves have -210 moneyline odds to win against the underdog Yankees, who are listed at +170.
+A 10-run over/under is set for the matchup.

 Rep your team with officially licensed Braves gear!
 Head to Fanatics to find jerseys, shirts, and much more.